SK108045/TwitterBot/README.md

 Perfect For:

 - Content creators wanting to automate tweet generation.
-- Developers interested in AI-driven content creation
+- Developers interested in AI-driven content creation.